berkmancenter/lumendatabase/doc/submitter_javascript_widget.md

 `element_selector` is just an HTML selector of the widget container.

 `public_key` is your widget token that you received in the confirmation email.
 Make sure to use it, otherwise users won't be able to submit anything.
+## Demo
+To see a live demo of the widget visit this page: https://lumendatabase.org/submitter_widget_demo.
+The source code of the demo is here: https://github.com/berkmancenter/lumendatabase/blob/master/public/submitter_widget_demo/index.html.
+Feel free to use the form and submit new notices, they will be published on our test instance of the Lumen Database: https://api-beta.lumendatabase.org.
 ## Need help?
 If you need help with integrating the widget create a new issue here: https://github.com/berkmancenter/lumendatabase/issues.